 - The title verification is performed to decide if the title is marketable and good by tracing the history of ownership of the land up to the last 30 years.

 - The owner of the property and the area must be determined using the land survey amount.
-Many states have digitised land records, but if yours hasn't, you can still get them by filing a request with the sub-registrar's office.
+Many states have digitised land records, but if yours does not , you can still get them by filing a request with the sub-registrar's office.

 - The next step is to extract primary documents to ascertain the ownership of the land.